JeroenGar/jagua-rs/README.ORIGINAL.md

   },
   "poly_simpl_tolerance": 0.001, //Polygons will be simplified until at most a 0.1% deviation in area from the original "min_item_separation": 0.0, //Minimum distance between items and any hazard "prng_seed": 0, //Seed for the pseudo-random number generator.
-If undefined the outcome will be non-deterministic "n_samples": 5000, //5000 placement samples will be queried per item per layout "ls_frac": 0.2 //Of those 5000 samples, 80% will be sampled at uniformly at random, 20% will be local search samples }
+If `null` the outcome will be non-deterministic "n_samples": 5000, //5000 placement samples will be queried per item per layout "ls_frac": 0.2 //Of those 5000 samples, 80% will be sampled at uniformly at random, 20% will be local search samples }
 ```
+>[!TIP]

-See [docs](https://jeroengar.github.io/jagua-rs/lbf/config/struct.LBFConfig.html) for a detailed description of all available configuration options.
+> See [docs](https://jeroengar.github.io/jagua-rs/lbf/config/struct.LBFConfig.html) for a detailed description of all available configuration options.

 ### Important note